opensearch-project/opensearch-build/release-notes/opensearch-release-notes-3.6.0.md

 * **Add visualizations to Top N Queries**: A new Stats & Visualizations panel displays P90 and P99 percentile stats with an interactive pie chart and table.
 A Performance Analysis section shows line chart and heatmap views to identify bottlenecks and understand query distribution.

 ### Experimental Features
 OpenSearch 3.6 includes the following experimental functionality.
 Experimental features are disabled by default.
 For instructions on how to enable them, refer to the documentation for the feature.

 * **Optimize search results with OpenSearch Relevance Agent**: Automate search relevance tuning with multi-agent system integrated into OpenSearch Dashboards.
 The agent continuously analyzes user behavior, generates hypotheses, and validates improvements through offline evaluation to help you dramatically reduce optimization cycles.

+* **Simplify agent creation and standardize agent input**: A unified registration API collapses four manual steps (creating a connector, registering a model, configuring an agent, and mapping parameters) into single API call.
+New conversational_v2 agent type supports plain text, multimodal content blocks, and conversation history—no custom connector configuration required.

 ## Release Details
 [OpenSearch and OpenSearch Dashboards 3.6.0](https://opensearch.org/artifacts/by-version/#release-3-6-0) includes the following features, enhancements, bug fixes, infrastructure, documentation, maintenance and refactoring updates.